Jessica Capshaw

-Jessica Brooke Capshaw (born August 9, 1976) is an American actress known for her roles as Jamie Stringer on the ABC legal drama series The Practice, Blythe Hart on the ABC procedural drama 9-1-1: Nashville, and Dr. Arizona Robbins on the ABC medical drama Grey's Anatomy.
+Jessica Brooke Capshaw (born August 9, 1976) is an American actress known for her roles as Jamie Stringer on the ABC legal drama series The Practice, pediatric surgeon Dr. Arizona Robbins on the ABC medical drama Grey's Anatomy and Blythe Hart on the ABC procedural drama 9-1-1: Nashville.

 Early life

-Capshaw was born in Columbia, Missouri.
-She is the stepdaughter of director Steven Spielberg, whom her mother, Kate Capshaw, married when Jessica was 15.
+Capshaw was born Jessica Brooke Capshaw on August 9, 1976, in Columbia, Missouri to Robert Capshaw and actress Kate Capshaw.
+She is the stepdaughter of director Steven Spielberg, whom her mother married when Jessica was 15.

 Capshaw graduated from Harvard-Westlake School in Los Angeles in 1994, then attended Brown University, where she was in productions of Arcadia and Cat on a Hot Tin Roof.
 She graduated in 1998 with a Bachelor of Arts in English Literature.
 During summers, she attended classes at the Royal Academy of Dramatic Art (RADA) in London, where she appeared as Puck in a production of A Midsummer Night's Dream.